Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

 Finally, we generally expect that for larger noises, i.e., with larger values of $D$, for which both $g$ and $g_2$ grow, the surface should be less and less ordered.
-This line of reasoning suggests that there should be a crumpling fixed point on the $g$-axis beyond the putative 2D KPZ rough phase fixed point, as well as on the $g_2$ axis (marked by a green triangle), indicating eventual crumpling of the surface for high enough $g$ or $g_2$.
-These are basically an ``Occam''-razor style arguments: Fig.~\ref{occam} has the simplest topology that naturally reduces to the known RG flow lines for small $g,\,g_2$, as shown in Fig.~\ref{flow-2d}(a).
-At the same time, it gives the putative global flow lines, allowing for a transition to presumed rough and crumpled phases; see Ref.~\cite{tb2,sm2,sm-mbe} for similar Occam's razor arguments in different contexts.
+This line of reasoning suggests that there should be two roughening fixed points on the $g_2$ axis on either side of the $g$ axis (marked by inverted triangles), describing roughening of logarithmically rough crumpling fixed points on the $g$ axis beyond the putative 2D KPZ rough phase fixed point, as well as on the $g_2$ axis (marked by green triangles), indicating eventual crumpling of the surface for high enough $g$ or $g_2$.
+These are basically ``Occam's razor'' style arguments: Fig.~\ref{occam} has the simplest topology that naturally reduces to the known RG flow lines for small $g,\,g_2$, as shown in Fig.~\ref{flow-2d}(a).
+At the same time, it gives the putative global flow lines, allowing for a transition to presumed rough and crumpled phases; see Refs.~\cite{tb2,sm2,sm-mbe} for similar Occam's razor arguments in different contexts.